Activity: Garden Area

 - less than half a square counts as 0

-(If your grid was 1 foot, then the area will be in square feet)
+If your grid is 1 foot by 1 foot, then the area will be in square feet.

 Why should I want to know the area of my garden?